 Try restarting your PC and other networking equipment.
 To do so, turn off your computer and unplug your wireless router.
 Wait for a moment and plug them back on.

 This step helps decide whether the error is related to your networking equipment or if the problem lies elsewhere.

 6. Check Error Log

-If the 502 bad gateway error appeared after a certain change or update, it’s possible that the fault lies within the website itself.
-The best approach is to check your error log for any hints.
+When you experience a 502 Bad Gateway error after a particular change or update, the fault may lie within your server itself.
+The best approach to this issue is to check your error log.

 define( 'WP_DEBUG', true ); define( 'WP_DEBUG_LOG', true ); define( 'WP_DEBUG_DISPLAY', false );

-If the website starts working after all plugins are disabled, you may rename the folder back to plugins and enter it.
-Then try disabling the plugins one by one to determine which one caused the error in the first place.
+Once your site starts working after all plugins are disabled, you may rename the folder back to plugins.
+Then try enabling the plugins one by one to determine which one caused the error in the first place.

 8. Check CDNs